-Anyone consularing prescribing geodeperitim must be an every content of the consularing prescribing and proper that rare AEDs (such as gabapentin, the active components that are AEDs (such as gabapentin, the active component in gabapentin tablets) are prescribed are themselves associated with morbidity and mortality and an increased risk of suicidal thoughts and behavior.
-Should suicidal thoughts and behavior emerge during treatment, the prescriber needs to consider whether the emergence of these symptoms in any given patient may be related to the illness being treated.
+Anyone considering prescribing gabapentin must balance the risk of suicidal thoughts or behavior with the risk of untreated illness.
+Epilepsy and many other illnesses for which products containing active components that are AEDs (such as gabapentin, the active component in gabapentin tablets) are prescribed are themselves associated with morbidity and mortality and an increased risk of suicidal thoughts and behavior.
+Should suicidal thoughts and behavior emerge du treatment, the prescriber needs to consider whether the emergence of these symptoms in any given patient may be related

-Patients, their caregivers, and families should be informed that gabapentin tablets contain gabapentin which is also used to treat epilepsy and that AEDs increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
+Patients, their caregivers, and families should be informed that gabapentin tablets contain gabapentin which is also used to treat epilepsy and that AEDs increase the risk of suicidal thoughts and behavior and should be advised of the need to be after the rith emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
 Behaviors of concern should be reported immediately to healthcare providers.